pymatech/react-tag-input/README.md

 ## Installation

-`npm install --save react-tag-input`
+`npm install --save pymatech-react-tag-input`

 ## How to use

 Import the component where you wish to use it

-`import TagInput from "react-tag-input"`
+`import TagInput from "pymatech-react-tag-input"`

 Basic syntax for the component